How to Install Motion Sensor Lights

 Install a Larger Box

-- Install a replacement electrical box if your existing box is too small.
+If your existing electrical box is too small, you’ll have to install a replacement electrical box.
 Plastic boxes have the size in cubic inches stamped on them.

 Wire the New Fixture